 WAYS TO BE A BETTER ALLY

-Despite significant progress in the past few decades with marriage equality, removal of homosexuality as a crime and increase visibility, people from the LGBTQIA+ community still experience stigma, discrimination and violence in many areas that negatively impact their health and wellbeing.
-Unfortunately, lately we have seen an increase in a lot of negative conversations about trans people in sport, drag story time and queer youth events have been targeted.
+Despite significant progress in the past few decades with marriage equality, removal of homosexuality as a crime and an increase visibility, people from the LGBTQIA+ community still experience stigma, discrimination and violence in many areas that negatively impact their health and wellbeing.
+Unfortunately, there has recently been an increase in a negative conversation about trans people in sport, drag story time and queer youth events have been targeted.

-In 2019, the Australian Research Centre in Sex, Health and Society (ARCSHS) at La Trobe University, with support from Rainbow Health Victoria and Rainbow Network, conducted the largest ever study on the experiences of LGBTQA+ young people in Australia.
-The study looked at the experiences of LGBTQA+ people aged 14-21 with regards to education, homelessness, harassment, assault, mental health, community connections and more.
+In 2019, the Australian Research Centre in Sex, Health and Society (ARCSHS) at La Trobe University, with support from Rainbow Health Victoria and Rainbow Network, conducted the largest ever study on the experiences of LGBTQIA+ young people in Australia.
+The study looked at the experiences of LGBTQIA+ people aged 14-21 with regards to education, homelessness, harassment, assault, mental health, community connections and more.

-The study found that 61% of participants reported experiencing verbal homophobic abuse, 18% reported physical homophobic abuse; and 80% of respondents experienced the reported abuse at school.
+The study found that 61% of participants reported experiencing verbal homophobic abuse & 18% reported physical homophobic abuse.
+It was found that 80% of respondents had experienced this abuse at school.

 Why do we need allies?